Gujarat ignored trial court’s opinion as board with five BJP members set Bilkis Bano convicts free

 The men’s release has set off a wave of criticism, with newspaper editorials asking the Supreme Court to step in and reverse the Gujarat government’s order.

-In a judgement in April this year, the Supreme Court noted that courts have powers to review remission orders.
+In a judgement in April this year, the Supreme Court noted that courts have limited powers to review remission orders.
 This judgement cited a previous 2018 Supreme Court order to say that while the court cannot usurp the power of the government and grant remission itself, but “where the exercise of power by the executive is found to be arbitrary, the authorities may be directed to consider the case of the convict afresh.”

 In a statement released through her lawyer Bano said she trusted the highest courts in the land and the system, but the release of the convicts had shaken her faith in justice.
 “I appeal to the Gujarat Government, please undo this harm,” she said.